 Believe it or not, your partner strategy and investment in partner tools may be even more important than your internal direct-sales strategy.
 Your internal sales team works for you.
 Your partners don’t.
 Internal sales are incentivized by your company and although it would be great if you had the best tools to enable them to optimize sales, they will find a way to sell regardless of your modern tools; albeit maybe not optimizing your potential.

 Partners are different.
-In most industries, if you don’t make it easy for them to sell your products or services, then they have alternatives and may be promoting your competitors or leave you altogether.
+In most industries, if you don’t make it easy for them to sell your products or services, then they most likely have alternatives.
+They may be promoting your competitors or may even leave you altogether.

 Let me provide a brief explanation of how Partner Relationship Management (PRM) can work for you; to not only sell for you but also add more value than you would ever have known was possible.
 Let’s start with planning.

 What do you know about your partners?
 Do you even know who they are?
 Do you know exactly how valuable your partners are?
 How likely are you to lose your partners to competitors?
 You first want to understand what you already have and where you want to go.